99woodand-web/WoodysADBlocker/README.md

 1. Double-click rust_dns_firewall.exe.
 2. Approve the Windows UAC prompt.
 Administrator permission is required to bind port 53 and change the adapter DNS settings.
-3. The compact control panel opens after the blocklist loads.
+3. The compact control panel opens (centred on your main screen) after the blocklist loads.

+The app runs as a single instance.
+Launching the EXE again while it is already running does not start a second copy: it reopens the panel window and shows an "Already running" notification.

 No command window is required.
 This is a standalone executable;
 there is no need to run cargo, open a terminal, or use a .bat